transformerlab/transformerlab-docs/for-teams/running-a-task/task-submission.md

 - Use `lab.set_config(...)` and `lab.log_metric(...)` as needed.
 - Call `lab.finish(...)` when done.

 When a job is launched via a compute provider, the lab SDK automatically attaches to that job so your script logs into the right place without extra wiring in `task.yaml`.
-See **`task-submission-existing-scripts.md`** for details.
+See [this link](task-submission-existing-scripts.md) for details.

 ## Advanced: sweeps and metrics